Radically Inclusive Relationships & Communities

 To articulate your students’ needs and your expectations for relationships with school personnel.

-Even with good intentions, there is the potential to harm students.
+Even with good intentions, there is the potential to cause harm.
 Our full framework identifies common risks to avoid in your planning.
 Here are a few examples:

 If teachers have not explored their own identity and how it shapes their perceptions of students’ identities, there’s a risk of seeing some students with a deficit or having low expectations.